Back to FAQs Page

 Q. Can I receive a refund of my fees if I withdraw from the program?

 A. It depends on when you withdraw from the program.
-A written notice of withdrawal must be sent to and received by CSU IP prior to June 15 (November 15 for Calendar Year programs) in order to receive a full refund of funds paid, less any funds already committed or expended on your behalf.
+A written notice of withdrawal must be sent to and received by CSU IP by June 15 for Fall Semester/Academic Year programs (November 15 for Spring Semester/Calendar Year programs) in order to receive a full refund of funds paid, less any funds already committed or expended on your behalf.

-- If you withdraw after June 15 (November 15 for Calendar Year programs) but before the beginning of instruction, you will receive a refund of all monies paid to OIP, less $500 or an amount equal to funds committed or expended on your behalf, whichever is greater.
+- If you withdraw after June 15 for Fall Semester/Academic Year programs (November 15 for Calendar Year programs) but before the beginning of instruction, you will receive a refund of all monies paid to CSU IP, less $500 or an amount equal to funds committed or expended on your behalf, whichever is greater.

 - If you withdraw or are disenrolled after the beginning of instruction, you will receive a refund of funds not already committed or expended on your behalf.